173 studies

 ModernaTX, Inc. SARS-CoV-2

-The purpose of this study is to investigate the immunogenicity of mRNA COVID-19 variant-containing vaccine formulations against the vaccine matched variants and newly emerged variants of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). expand
+The purpose of this study is to investigate the immunogenicity and safety of mRNA COVID-19 variant-containing vaccine formulations against the vaccine-matched variants and newly emerged variants of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). expand

-The purpose of this study is to investigate the immunogenicity of mRNA COVID-19 variant-containing vaccine formulations against the vaccine matched variants and newly emerged variants of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The purpose of this study is to investigate the immunogenicity and safety of mRNA COVID-19 variant-containing vaccine formulations against the vaccine-matched variants and newly emerged variants of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 Type: Interventional